MadBomber/aia/man/aia.1.md

 : Show Usage - default is false

 `-l`, `--[no]-log_file` *PATH_TO_LOG_FILE*
-: Log FILEPATH - default is $HOME/.prompts/prompts.log
+: Log FILEPATH - default is $AIA_PROMPTS_DIR/_prompts.log

 `-m`, `--[no]-markdown`
 : Format with Markdown - default is true

 `-n`, `--next PROMPT_ID`
-: Specifies the next prompt ID to be processed using the response for the previous prompt ID's processing as a context within which to process the next prompt - default is an empty string
+: Specifies the next prompt ID to be processed using the response from the previous prompt ID's processing as a context within which to process the next prompt - default is an empty string

 `-o`, `--[no]-out_file` *PATH_TO_OUTPUT_FILE*
 : Out FILENAME - default is ./temp.md

 `--pipeline PID1,PID2,PID3`
-: Specifies a pipeline of prompt IDs (PID) in which the respone the first prompt is fed into the second prompt as context whose response is fed into the third as context, etc.  It is a comma seperated list.
+: Specifies a pipeline of prompt IDs (PID) in which the respone from the first prompt is fed into the second prompt as context whose response is fed into the third as context, etc.  It is a comma seperated list.
 There is no artificial limit to the number of prompt IDs in the pipeline - default is an empty list

 `-p`, `--prompts_dir` *PATH_TO_DIRECTORY*
 : Directory containing the prompt files - default is ~/.prompts

 `--roles_dir` *PATH_TO_DIRECTORY*
-: Directory containing the personification prompt files - default is ~/.prompts/roles
+: Directory containing the personification prompt files - default is $AIA_PROMPTS_DIR/roles

 `-r`, `--role` *ROLE_ID*
 : A role ID is the same as a prompt ID.
 A "role" is a specialized prompt that gets pre-pended to another prompt.
-It's purpose is to configure the LLM into a certain orientation within which to resolve its primary prompt.
+It's purpose is to configure the LLM into a certain orientation (personality) within which to resolve its primary prompt.

 `-v`, `--verbose`
 : Be Verbose - default is false

-`--voice`
-: The voice to use when the option `--speak` is used.
-If you are on a Mac, then setting voice to "siri" will use your Mac's default siri voice and not access OpenAI - default is "alloy" from OpenAI

-`--sm`, `--speech_model`
-: The OpenAI speech model to use when converting text into speech - default is "tts-1"

 ## CONFIGURATION HIERARCHY

 System Environment Variables (envars) that are all uppercase and begin with "AIA_" can be used to over-ride the default configuration settings.
 For example setting "export AIA_PROMPTS_DIR=~/Documents/prompts" will over-ride the default configuration; however, a config value provided by a command line options will over-ride an envar setting.

-Configuration values found in a config file will over-ride all other values set for a config item.
+Configuration values found in a config file will override all other values set for a config item.

-"//config" directives found inside a prompt file over-rides that config item regardless of where the value was set.
+"//config" directives found inside a prompt file override that config item regardless of where the value was set.

-For example "//config chat? = true" within a prompt will setup the chat back and forth chat session for that specific prompt regardless of the command line options or the envar AIA_CHAT settings
+For example, "//config chat? = true" within a prompt will set up the chat session for that specific prompt regardless of the command line options or the envar AIA_CHAT settings.

 ## OpenAI ACCOUNT IS REQUIRED